LimingShi/Bayesian-Pitch-Tracking-Using-Harmonic-model/README.md

 # How to cite
- Shi L, Nielsen J K, Jensen J R, Little M A, Christensen M G. Bayesian Pitch Tracking Based on the Harmonic Model[J].
-IEEE/ACM Transactions on Audio, Speech, and Language Processing, submitted, 2019.
+L. Shi, J. K. Nielsen, J. R. Jensen, M. A. Little, and M. G. Chris- tensen, “Robust bayesian pitch tracking based on the harmonic model,” IEEE/ACM Trans.
+Audio, Speech, and Lang.
+Process., vol. 27, no. 11, pp. 1737–1751, Nov 2019.

 # References
 This fast computation of the likelihood function is based on the fast pitch estimation method proposed in